wix-incubator/wix-cli-docs/guides/extensions/embedded-scripts/embedded-script-task.md

                   └── <your-script-name>
   ```

-## Step 2 - Add an HTML file with your script's code
+## Step 2 - Add an HTML file containing your script's code

 Inside the `<your-script-name>` folder, create a file named `embedded.html` containing the code you wish to inject.
 Your code will be added to the page's head or body depending on your configuration.